johnjago/dotfiles/README.md

 I use the [Solarized](https://ethanschoonover.com/solarized/) color scheme for everything—it's wonderful.

-In late 2022 I switched to using macOS only, for reasons I will explain in an upcoming blog post.
-The Linux parts of these dotfiles will remain since they still work well.
+In late 2022, I switched to using macOS only.
+The Linux config remains here because it still works well, but I have adjusted some files to assume BSD utilities instead of the GNU ones found in most Linux distributions.

 MacBook Air (2020): macOS, zsh, nvim, Amethyst, iTerm2